mzeis/Mzeis_ServerTiming/README.md

 # Installation

 Install this extension using Composer and modman.
+In your `composer.json`, add an entry like this:

+    "require": {
+        "mzeis/mzeis_server-timing": "v1.0.0"
+    }

 # Known issues